Discover Sri Lanka

 Travel to the sacred city of Anuradhapura — a UNESCO World Heritage Site.
 Walk through the ruins and discover ancient Buddhist monasteries and temples.
 Enjoy some free time this afternoon and opt to rent a bike.

 Day 4 Anuradhapura/Dambulla (1B, 1L)

-Enjoy a walk through Habarana, a rural farming village and learn about daily life.
-Relax on a canoe ride on the lake, ride on a bull cart, taste a local lunch, and venture out into the rice and vegetable fields.
+Enjoy a walk through Habarana, a rural farming village, and learn about daily life.
+Relax with a canoe trip on the lake, ride on a bull cart, taste a local lunch, and venture out into the rice and vegetable fields.
 Later, continue on to Dambulla for the evening.